Parks, Recreation & Leisure Studies

 Types of Degrees Parks, Recreation & Leisure Studies Majors Are Getting

 The following table lists how many parks, recreation and leisure studies graduations there were in 2018-2019 for each degree level.

 What Parks, Recreation & Leisure Studies Majors Need to Know

-In an O*NET survey, parks and rec majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to parks and rec were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.